17. Make your service interoperable

 - for disease information in mortality and morbidity statistics, you use ICD-10 (the World Health Organization's International Classification of Diseases, version 10)

-- if you create any data sets that could be useful to others, you publish them in an open machine readable format, under an Open Government Licence, unless they contain personally identifiable information, sensitive information, or where publishing the data would infringe the intellectual property rights of someone outside the NHS or government
+- if you create any data sets that could be useful to others, you publish them in an open machine-readable format, under an Open Government Licence, unless they contain personally identifiable information, sensitive information, or where publishing the data would infringe the intellectual property rights of someone outside the NHS or government

-- where relevant, you comply with the standards published by the Open Standards Board
+- where relevant, you comply with the standards published by the Open Standards Board on GOV.UK

 In the GOV.UK service standard, open standards are part of point 13.
 Use and contribute to open standards, common components and patterns.